brontosaurusrex/brontosaurusrex.github.io/_posts/2026-08-28-smooth-epub-reader.md

 app <https://brontosaurusrex.github.io/smoothReader>
 src <https://github.com/brontosaurusrex/smoothReader>

-I do like 'Noto Serif' for this one.
+I do like 'Alegreya' for this one.